 The Best Free Domain Name Providers

-Bluehost offers a free domain and website builder, but only if you agree to sign up for a web hosting plan.
-Thankfully, their web hosting plans are pretty affordable, starting at $2.95 a month.
+Bluehost offers a free domain and a website builder, but only if you agree to sign up for a web hosting plan.
+Your free website domain is free only for the first year with Bluehost.
+Their web hosting plans are pretty affordable on the plus side, starting at $3.95 a month for 36 months ($5.95 per month for 12 months).
+However, all plans auto-renew at the regular price, for which the least expensive plan is $8.99 per month for 36 months ($9.99 per month for 12 months).
 As one of the top-recommended hosting providers by WordPress, this is the perfect option if you want to build on the WordPress platform.

 Obtaining a domain name from Bluehost also allows you to secure domains with recognizable suffixes like “.com” and “.net.”

-Squarespace acts as a hosting provider, but its key draw for businesses is its drag-and-drop style website builder.
-Essentially, it lets you build a website without any programming skills, allowing you to make one quickly using a simple template.
+Squarespace acts as a hosting provider, but its draw for businesses is its drag-and-drop style website builder.
+It lets you build a website without any programming skills; you can quickly create a site using a simple template.

-You also get a free domain name with your plan.
-A personal website package starts at $12 a month.
+You also get a free domain name with your plan during your first year.
+A personal website package starts at $12 a month if you pay annually ($16 per month if you pay monthly for a year).
+After your free year, domain names cost $20-$70 per year.

-Another all-in-one website service, Wix provides you with a free domain when you sign up for a premium plan, which gives you access to web hosting and a website builder.
-The cheapest option is $13 a month, but Wix recommends this plan for personal use only.
+Another all-in-one website service, Wix, provides you with a free domain for a year when you sign up for a premium plan, which gives you access to web hosting and a website builder.
+Wix has the highest per-month hosting pricing compared to other platforms (the least expensive is $18 per month).
+The premium cost aside, Wix features several options for small business owners, including visitor analytics and multiple payment options for eCommerce stores.

 How to Register a Free Domain Name